nikitavasilev/the_private_club/README.md

 This work was done as a project for [The Hacking Project Bootcamp](https://www.thehackingproject.org/).

 [Click here](https://theprivate-club.herokuapp.com/) to check the live version of the app.
 The goal was to learn the basics of TDD using MiniTest to test the models and the views before deploying the app.
-The app is build on Rails and a PostGreSQL.
+The app is build on Rails and a PostGreSQL database.
 We use the `Devise` gem for authentication.

 ## Requirements